- Define entrepreneur and describe the three characteristics of entrepreneurial activity.

 What Is a “Small Business”?

-To assess the value of small businesses to the U.S. economy, we first need to know what constitutes a small business.
+To assess the value of small businesses to the US economy, we first need to know what constitutes a small business.
 Let’s start by looking at the criteria used by the Small Business Administration.
-According to the SBA, a small business is one that is independently owned and operated, exerts little influence in its industry, and (with a few exceptions) has fewer than five hundred employees.10
+According to the SBA, a small business is one that is independently owned and operated, exerts little influence in its industry, and (with a few exceptions) has fewer than 500 employees.

 Why Are Small Businesses Important?

-Small business constitutes a major force in the U.S. economy.
-There are more than 28 million small businesses in this country, and they generate about 54 percent of sales and 55 percent of jobs in the U.S.11 The millions of individuals who have started businesses in the United States have shaped the business world as we know it today.
+There are more than 30.7 million small businesses in this country, and they generate about 47.3 percent of jobs in the US.
+The millions of individuals who have started businesses in the United States have shaped the business world as we know it today.
 Some small business founders like Henry Ford and Thomas Edison have even gained places in history.
 Others, including Bill Gates (Microsoft), Sam Walton (Wal-Mart), Steve Jobs (Apple Computer), and Larry Page and Sergey Brin (Google), have changed the way business is done today.

 Aside from contributions to our general economic well-being, founders of small businesses also contribute to growth and vitality in specific areas of economic and socioeconomic development.
 In particular, small businesses do the following: